Military of the Nguyễn dynasty: Organisation

+The smallest organizational unit is the ngũ (5 people), followed by the thập (10 people), the đội (50–60 people).
+Larger units include the provincial soldiers (lính cơ) or royal guards (lính vệ) (about 500–600 people), and the largest is the doanh, which consists of around 2,500–4,800 people.
+The organization of provincial soldiers and royal guards is identical, differing only in their place of service — the provinces and the royal court, respectively.

-The Vietnamese army in 1802 had around 150,000 men served as provincial soldiers (linh co) plus 12,000 royal guards (linh ve), total numbered 162,000 men.
+The Vietnamese army in 1802 had around 150,000 men served as provincial soldiers plus 12,000 royal guards, total numbered 162,000 men.
 During the reign of Minh Mạng (r.
 1820–1841), the provincial army was decreased down to 50,000 to 60,000 men.
 During the reign of Tự Đức (r.
-1848–1883), the army reduced itself further to a 44,000 man army (32,000 linh co and 12,000 linh ve), with only ten percent of the linh co soldiers were fully armed and well-disciplined at that time.
+1848–1883), the army reduced itself further to a 44,000 man army (32,000 provincial soldiers and 12,000 royal guards), with only ten percent of the provincial soldiers were fully armed and well-disciplined at that time.

-Centre army (linh ve)
+Centre army (lính vệ)

-The emperor had about 12,000 centre army soldiers (lính vệ, permanent soldiers, royal guards), obligated to protect the royal capital of Hue and its adjacent areas, armed with European muskets, rifles, and bayonets.
-Linh ve soldiers wore black gauze tunics with flower decorations, red insignia in front and back with characters on them; small hats made of lacquered redwood; sometimes white boots, but most soldiers wore slippers or barefoot.
+The emperor had about 12,000 centre army soldiers (lính vệ, permanent soldiers, royal guards), obligated to protect the imperial capital of Huế and its adjacent areas, armed with European muskets, rifles, and bayonets.
+Royal guards wore black gauze tunics with flower decorations, red insignia in front and back with characters on them; small hats made of lacquered redwood; sometimes white boots, but most soldiers wore slippers or barefoot.